NateEag/how-i-code/drafts/processes.rst

-Formalized workflows and processes eliminate certain types of mistakes at the cost of flexibility.
+Formalized workflows and processes eliminate certain kinds of mistakes at the cost of flexibility.

 Be careful about introducing them.

-The goal of a process for humans should be to make it easier to do the right thing than the wrong thing.
+A process for humans should make it easier to do the right thing than the wrong thing.

-It is an error to try to make a human process in which it is impossible to do the wrong thing.
-If preventing all errors is conceptually possible and valuable enough to be achieved, then the process should be one for machines and therefore automated.
+It is an error to define a human process where the wrong thing is impossible.

+If it is possible to prevent all errors in the process is and that goal appears to have a positive return on investment, then the process should be automated and executed by machines.

 ..
 This one needs some time to sit and stew, obviously.